Texas Cottage Food Law: Food Safety Training Requirements

 Cottage food businesses have become increasingly popular as people want to know where their food comes from and who makes it.

-Each state has its own cottage food laws, some of which require food safety training to start a cottage food business.
+Each state has its own cottage food laws, many of which require food safety training to start a cottage food business.

 Texas cottage food production

-Under the Texas cottage food law, you can operate a cottage food business and sell certain foods directly to consumers.
+Under the Texas cottage food law, you can operate a cottage food business and sell most foods directly to people.

 - candy